alanbchristie/squonk-machine/README.md

 provided by you that are particular to your installation.
 Ansible has been instructed to find these in the `secrets` directory and they are:

--   `gradle.proiperties` which contains your ChenAxon maven account details
+-   `gradle.properties` which contains your ChenAxon maven account details

 ## Getting started
 To build and start the VM (and also download any [Ansible Galaxy] modules)